Wolfenstein: Youngblood: Plot

-Twenty years after Wolfenstein II: The New Colossus, America and much of the world is liberated from Nazi control and B.J.
-Blazkowicz and his wife Anya have raised their twin daughters Jessie and Zofia, teaching them how to defend themselves.
+Nineteen years after Wolfenstein II: The New Colossus, the United States has been liberated from Nazi control and reestablished, while the members of the Kreisau Circle, including B.J.
+Blazkowicz, his wife Anya, and the late Caroline, are hailed as revolutionary heroes, with some holding positions in the new U.S. federal government.
+While efforts to liberate the rest of the world from the Nazis largely succeeded, infighting and differing priorities led to the global coalition dissolving, leaving Europe under Nazi control.
+Blazkowicz and Anya retire to raise their twin daughters Jessie and Zofia, teaching them how to defend themselves.

 In 1980, Blazkowicz mysteriously disappears without a trace.
-Jessie, Zofia, and their friend Abby, Grace Walker's daughter, discover a hidden room in the attic with a map indicating Blazkowicz traveled to Nazi-occupied Neu-Paris to meet the French Resistance.
-Believing that American authorities will not follow Blazkowicz to Nazi France, the girls steal an FBI helicopter and a pair of powered armor suits and head for France.
+Jessie, Zofia, and their friend Abby, daughter of FBI Director Grace Walker, discover a hidden room in the attic with a map indicating Blazkowicz traveled to Nazi-occupied Neu-Paris to meet the French Resistance.
+Believing American authorities will not follow him, the girls steal an FBI helicopter and a pair of powered armor suits and head for France.

-In France, the girls meet Juju, the leader of the Resistance, who confirms that she had met Blazkowicz, but she has no knowledge of his current location.
-They discover that he is trying to find a way into a secret Nazi installation called Lab X. In order to gain access to Lab X, the girls decide to help the Resistance hack the main computers of the "Brothers", a trio of security towers that hold the keys to Lab X. Upon reviewing the data in the Brothers' computers, Abby realizes that Juju is a Nazi agent and her partner is General Lothar, the disgraced commander of the Nazi forces in Neu-Paris.
+In Neu-Paris, the girls meet Juju, the leader of the Resistance, who confirms that she had met Blazkowicz but has no knowledge of his current location.
+They learn he is trying to find a way into a secret Nazi installation called Lab X. In order to gain access, the girls decide to help the Resistance hack the main computers of the "Brothers", a trio of security towers that hold the keys to Lab X. Upon reviewing the data in the Brothers' computers, Abby realizes that Juju is a Nazi agent and her partner is General Lothar, the disgraced commander of the Nazi forces in Neu-Paris.
 The girls pretend to drink Juju's drugged wine, and Lothar gloats that with the Brothers under his control, he can commence his plans to start a Fourth Reich without interference from his superiors in Berlin.
-A struggle ensues, with Lothar and Juju managing to escape while Abby is stabbed in her left eye.
+A struggle ensues, with Lothar and Juju managing to escape while Abby is stabbed in her eye, leaving the sisters to find Lab X without her.